 7. Quirky Signage

 Incorporate quirky signage to add humor and personality.
 Look for signs with clever quotes or vintage advertisements.
-In my designs, these always become conversation starters.
+In my designs, these always become conversation starters, especially when paired with charming wedding candy bar ideas.

 8. Textured Tiles